 Start by selecting whether you want to view information by Days or Weeks, and then click on a specific area within the graph to view information in the bottom hand pane.
 Once you’ve viewed reliability history for a specified period, you can choose to save the information to a file, view a list of all problem reports and check for solutions to problems.

-When troubleshooting issues, you may come across Win32, HRESULT, NTSTATUS or STOP error codes which are likely to mean nothing to you or I. Using WELT you can find out what the error code means in plain English and what it relates to.
+When troubleshooting issues, you might come across error codes such as Win32, HRESULT, NTSTATUS, BSOD, or HTTP and quickly need to find out what the error code means in plain English and what it relates to.
+This is where Henrypp Error Lookup comes in.

 5. PowerShell Troubleshooting Packs